kelr/go-twitch-api/README.md

 It handles both app access as well as user access tokens.
 All tokens used are automatically refreshed.

-Note: This is a work in progress and a project to help me learn Go :).
-May not provide full functionality.
+This is a work in progress and not all Helix or PubSub endpoints are supported yet.

 ## Install